Mastering Corporate Messaging: Examples, Framework and Strategies

 Check out some examples of company messages in the next section.

-Some companies are great inspirations for creating memorable messages.
+Some companies are excellent sources of inspiration for creating memorable messages.

-• TikTok: TikTok’s slogan – make every second count — resonates with creators and marketers to design short, entertaining content that grabs the viewer’s attention.
+• Canva: Canva’s slogan – design for everyone — resonates with beginners and experienced creators to design entertaining graphics that grab the viewer’s attention.

 Casual business discussion between two female coworkers at a desk.